-A "behavioral health emergency" is when a person is experiencing symptoms and behaviors that can reasonably be expected in the near future to lead to harm for him/herself or another individual, or because of his/her inability to meet his/her basic needs is at risk of harm, or the person's judgment is so impaired that he or she is unable to understand the need for treatment and that their condition is expected to result in harm to him/herself or another individual in the near future.
+A "mental health emergency" is when a person is experiencing a serious mental illness, or a developmental disability, or a child is experiencing a serious emotional disturbance and can reasonably be expected in the near future to harm him/herself or another individual, or because of his/her inability to meet his/her basic needs is at risk of harm, or the person's judgment is so impaired that he or she is unable to understand the need for treatment and that their condition is expected to result in harm to him/herself or another individual in the near future.
 You have the right to receive emergency services at any time, 24-hours a day, seven days a week, without prior authorization for payment of care.

-If you have a behavioral health emergency, you should seek help right away.
-At any time during the day or night, call your local behavioral health emergency services department as listed beginning on page 12.
-You may also go to your local hospital emergency room or call "9-1-1" if you are having a behavioral health emergency.
+If you have a mental health emergency, you should seek help right away.
+At any time during the day or night, call your local mental health emergency services department as listed beginning on page 11.
+You may also go to your local hospital emergency room or call "9-1-1" if you are having a mental health emergency.